petaSk98/Brackify-Feedback/README.md

 The winner card shows the final score with a description ("Photo finish", "Close match", "Clear win", or "Landslide"), who submitted the entry, and tournament stats.

 If the final ends in a tie, both entries are crowned co-champions.
+The entry with the stronger tournament record is featured as the primary winner.

 ### Feed preview